 - Now check all boxes over 20MB and Select OK to clean up these Temp files.

 This should clean up most of the easily accessible files on your hard drive.
 If you recently upgraded Windows or have patched, cleaning out system files could save you several gigabytes of disk space.
 If you have more than one hard drive, repeat the above process for each one.
 It takes a little while but could free up a serious amount of disk space if you haven’t done it before.

 Configure Storage Sense For Automatic process

-If you use Windows 10 Creators Update there is a new setting called Storage sense which will do a lot of this for you.
+If you use Windows 10 November Update there is a new setting called Storage sense which will do a lot of this for you.
 It was introduced in the last big update but passed a lot of people by.
 It is Microsoft’s attempt to make Windows a little more efficient.
 It will automatically delete the contents of the Temp files and Recycle bin after 30 days which will work for most users.

 And Make sure both toggles are set to on as shown image below.
 From now on, Windows 10 will automatically clean out your Temp folder and the Recycle bin every 30 days.

 Use Third-party App To Delete Temp Files

-Also you can use the free Third party system optimizer like Ccleaner To Cleanup Temp files with one click.
+Also, you can use the free Third-party system optimizer like Ccleaner To Cleanup Temp files with one click.
 It has a free and a premium version and does everything in this post and more.
 CCleaner has the advantage of cleaning all of your drives at once and taking only a few seconds to do it.
 There are other system cleaners out there but This is the Best We recommend.

 These are some easy ways to safely Delete Temporary Files in Windows 10.
-I hope you find this post helpful to cleanup Temporary files from Windows PC and optimize system performance.
-Have any query, Suggestion Feel free to discuss on comments below.
-Also, Read Useful Snipping Tool Shortcuts for Screenshots in Windows 10, 8.1 and 7
+I hope you find this post helpful to clean up Temporary files from Windows PC and optimize system performance.
+Have any queries, Suggestions Feel free to discuss them in the comments below.